wp-plugins/advanced-responsive-video-embedder/README.txt

 = 3.9.7 ALPHA! =

-* **Do not upgrade just jet if you are not ready to downgrade manually if something fails!
+* **Do not upgrade just yet if you are not ready to downgrade manually if something fails!
 But please test if you can.**
 * New: I am proud to introduce the new 'lazyload' mode.
 ARVEs new default mode.
 Load Images only and load the Video only on click.
 Like Google+ without the title.
 * New: Added MPORA support
 * New: Added (real) thumbnail support for Collegehumor, Twitch, FunnyOrDie, MPORA